jump1945/mindusty-map-logic/README.md

 special feature.

--player tail and speed boost,player unit will receive a tail and the slight attack/move speed boost
+- player tail and speed boost,player unit will receive a tail and the slight attack/move speed boost

 `beatable confirmed`